peterpalos/SRGAN_face_hallucination/README.md

 The datasets are also included so it is easy to run (MPSRGAN).

-The code logs the losses automatically in a .csv file but we attach one.
+The code logs the losses automatically in a .csv file.

 It can be read with MPtensorboard for the training and validation graphs.